The Pirates of Penzance

 The 2004 Disney film, Mickey, Donald, Goofy: The Three Musketeers, was an animated adaptation of Alexandre Dumas novel, The Three Musketeers.
 The film was a musical comedy which included parodied version of famous pieces, including works by Strauss, Offenbach, Grieg and Bizet, as well as Sullivan.
 The L’Opera portion of the film featured part of the overture to Princess Ida and four songs from The Pirates of Penzance, including With Catlike Tread, Poor Wandering One, Climbing Over Rocky Mountain and I Am the Very Model of a Modern Major General.

 The Epic Tales of Captain Underpants is an animated television series based on the Captain Underpants series of books by Dav Pilkey.
+The series was produced by Dreamworks Animation and released via streaming on Netflix, on July 13, 2018.
 The series revolves around the adventures of pranksters and comic book artists George Beard and Harold Hutchins, and their strict principal Mr. Krupp, who was hypnotized by George and Harold to become their creation: Captain Underpants, a brief-wearing superhero.
 In the third season, George and Harold are in summer camp and have to deal with Mr Krupp as their camp instructor.
 In Episode 5, they tell Mr. Krupp about the kind of camp they’d dreamed of to the tune of “I Am the Very Model of a Modern Major General.”

 In the Death Has a Shadow episode, Brian the dog sings a brief snippet from “Sighing Softly to the River.”